docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 The collection of user-interface elements that have been added to this window or container.
-An array indexed by number or by a string containing an element’s name.
+An array indexed by number or by a string containing an element's name.
 The length property of this array is the number of child elements for container elements, and is zero for controls.
 Read only.